MycilaDimmer

 - DFRobotDimmer: Outputs 0-10V analog signal to voltage regulators (LSA, LCTC) which perform internal phase control

 How it works: Rapidly switches complete AC cycles on/off (20ms periods for 50Hz).
-For example, to achieve 50% power, alternates full power for 1 second, then off for 1 second.
+For example, to achieve 50% power, alternates full power for 20ms, then turns off for 20ms, and so on.

 Advantages:

-- β Compatible with Zero-Cross SSRs: Can use simpler, cheaper SSRs
+- ✅ Compatible with many common SSRs (Zero-Cross / Sync ones): Can use simpler, cheaper SSRs

 Limitations:

-- β Flickering: Visible light flicker and voltage fluctuations affecting nearby devices
+- ❌ Flickering: Visible light can flicker and voltage fluctuations can affect nearby devices

 - Caused by sudden high current draw creating voltage drops